A neural network approach for two-body systems with spin and isospin degrees of freedom: Neural Network Models

 In the present neural network approach, the wave function is represented by a DNN.
 Because we focus on the bound states of systems only, it is enough to calculate the system within a box of finite size.
-We discretize the spatial coordinate $ r $ as the input variables and the partial wave functions $ \varphi_{L S J} \left( r \right) $ as the output variables of DNN so that they can be represented as vectors.
-The mesh points of spatial coordinates are evenly distributed with size $ \Delta r $, with $ M $ mesh points in total.
-Because the centrifugal potential diverges at the origin and the Dirichlet boundary condition is introduced, the actual number of mesh points used for the calculation is $ M - 1 $.
-The vector corresponding to the radial partial wave function $ \varphi_{L S J} $ of Eq.~\eqref{eq18} reads
+The spatial coordinate $ r $ is discretized as the input variables and the partial wave functions $ \varphi_{L S J} $ as the output variables of DNN, so that they can be represented as vectors.
+The function $\xi_{LSJ} \left(r \right)= r \varphi_{LSJ} \left(r \right)$ is defined to impose the Dirichlet boundary condition $\xi_{LSJ} \left(0 \right) = \xi_{LSJ} \left(\infty \right) = 0$ for the loss function calculation.
+The function $\xi_{LSJ}$ satisfies